401(k) Business Financing

 Quick Funding with No Tax Penalties

-With 401(k) business financing (formally known as Rollovers for Business Start-ups or ROBS), you can use funds from an eligible retirement account to buy a small business or franchise without taking a taxable distribution or getting a loan.
+With 401(k) business financing (also known as Rollovers for Business Start-ups or ROBS), you can use funds from an eligible retirement account to buy a small business or franchise without taking a taxable distribution or getting a loan.

 By starting your business debt-free, it removes the burden of having to make monthly payments as you launch your business, allowing you to be profitable sooner.
 Plus, 401(k) business financing doesn’t trigger an early withdrawal fee or tax penalties, so you can continue to save for retirement while building your business.